maheshwarLigade/maheshwarLigade.github.io/README.md

-This is the simplest portfolio website.
-This developed using the bootstrap framework.
+This is the simple portfolio website.
+This was developed using the HTML, css with the help of bootstrap framework.